Shattered "Bullet proof" glass

 What Is Bullet Resistant Glass?

-To understand bullet resistant glass, you should first understand a bit about the science behind impact.
-When an object is struck with a fast moving object, it either absorbs the blow by catching that moving force gradually to spread out the energy from the impact, or it cracks under the stress of that force.
-Glass doesn’t have any give that would allow it to absorb an impact, so it falls into the latter category.
-This means that when a bullet strikes a normal pane of glass, it simply shatters and allows the bullet to pass through without even really slowing it down.
+To learn how bullet resistant glass works, you should first understand a bit about the science behind impact.
+When a bullet strikes an object, that object either absorbs the blow by catching that moving force gradually to spread out the energy from the impact, or it cracks under the stress of that force.

 *